Frequently Asked Questions About Thymus Cancer

 It happens when cancer cells form in a tiny organ called the thymus.
 Many thymus cancers are curable, especially if found early.
-Sometimes, doctors can also treat later stage tumors successfully.
+Sometimes, healthcare providers can also treat later stage tumors successfully.

-Doctors identify different types of thymus tumors by the way they look under a microscope.
-There are three main types of thymus tumors: thymomas, thymic carcinomas, and thymic carcinoids.
-Other thymus tumors include lymphomas and sarcomas.
+Healthcare providers identify different types of thymus tumors by the way they look under a microscope.
+There are two main types of thymus tumors: thymomas and thymic carcinomas.
+Other rare types of thymus tumors include thymic carcinoids and sarcomas.

 Q: What is the thymus?

 A: The thymus is a small organ in the front part of the chest under the breastbone.
 It stretches from the lower neck to above the level of the heart.
-During development in the uterus and during childhood, the thymus makes a type of white blood cells called T-lymphocytes, which are important to the immune system.
-They grow in the thymus, and then travel to the lymph nodes where they help protect the body against infections and cancer.
+During development in the uterus and during childhood, the thymus makes a type of white blood cells called T-lymphocytes.
+These are important to the immune system.
+They grow in the thymus, and then travel to the lymph nodes where they help protect the body against infections.